-Three support letters have been sent.
-Unfortunately, SB 537 (Becker) underwent significant amendments such that staff and SYASL believe the bill should be re-presented to the Legislative Committee this month for reconsideration.
+Three support letters have been sent on three of the bills.
+Unfortunately, SB 537 (Becker) underwent significant amendments and no position letter of Support has been sent at this time.

-In April, the Legislative Committee and Board also acted in support in SB 511 (Blakespear) and that letter has also been sent.
+In April, the Legislative Committee and Board also acted in support in SB 511 (Blakespear), that letter has been sent and the bill passed through committee and appropriations in early May.